magsenche/hanazono/README.md

 ## TODO
 ### Features
 - [ ] make a Notes django model
-- [ ] provide tools to analyze flashcards/notes
+- [x] provide tools to analyze flashcards/notes
+- [ ] use ai assistant from the website directly

 ### Test
 - [x] re-write tests